With the rise of technology, more and more people who need speech therapy are turning to teletherapy, or online therapy.

 Note: The Goldman-Fristoe Test of Articulation 2 (GFTA-2) is the most popular articulation test available for individuals from early childhood to adult.

-One advantage of teletherapy mentioned in the study was overall satisfaction.
-Satisfaction surveys indicated that the students and parents overwhelmingly supported the teletherapy service delivery model.
+One advantage of online speech therapy mentioned in the study was overall satisfaction.
+Satisfaction surveys showed that the students and parents overwhelmingly supported the teletherapy service delivery model.

-In another study, the Ohio Department of Public Health sought a way to eliminate the shortage of SLPs in the state.
-One of their initiatives was to fund a pilot on teletherapy for speech language pathology services vs those in a traditional setting.
+In another study, the Ohio Department of Public Health was looking for a way to combat a shortage of speech therapists in the state.
+One of their initiatives was to fund a pilot on teletherapy for speech-language pathology services.

-Study participants were recruited from two elementary buildings in a rural Ohio school district.
-The school district had assigned one elementary building to be staffed by the teletherapy SLPs, and the second to be staffed by in-person SLPs.
+Study participants were recruited from two elementary schools in a rural Ohio school district.
+The school district had assigned one elementary building to be staffed by the teletherapy speech therapists, and the second to be staffed by in-person speech therapists.
 Progress was measured using pre- and post-intervention scores on the GFTA-2.

 “Following intervention, students in the telehealth group made significant improvement in speech sound production as measured by change in scores on the GFTA-2 (Goldman & Fristoe, 2002).
 This result is similar to the improvement noted in the traditional side-by-side group.”

-Online speech therapy is quickly gaining popularity for a reason: it’s proven to be just as effective as in-person therapy.
-A driver of success isn’t necessarily the method in which therapy is delivered – but the person delivering it.
-That’s why finding the right SLP that meets your unique needs is important in helping you or your child overcome speech-language challenges.
+Online speech therapy is quickly gaining popularity for several reasons, and a primary one is that it’s proven to be just as effective as in-person therapy.
+But of course, success isn't based only on the method of therapy, but also on the person delivering it.
+That’s why finding the right speech therapist who meets your unique needs is so important.